tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

 To perform pull spring use this endpoint :doc:`Pull spring <../endpoints/lock/pull-spring>`.
 This endpoint will return operationId.
 This is for correlating whole process of pull spring command - mobile app receives push notification with this operationId and result of executed command.

 .. note::
-    Additional you should calibrate pull spring in your lock before using this endpoint.
+    Additionally you should calibrate pull spring in your lock before using this endpoint.
 If you didn't calibrate pull spring this endpoint will return successful response but nothing will happen.